efchea1/AI-Mastery-Portfolio/Week-1/REFLECTION.md

 - Clear project structure with organized directories for data, notebooks, and scripts.
 - Practical use of Matplotlib for health-related visualizations.

-These foundations—version control hygiene, reproducible Python environments, and basic plotting—set the stage for Week 2, where I will expand into **Python functions, classes, file I/O, and automated testing**.
+These foundations, version control hygiene, reproducible Python environments, and basic plotting—set the stage for Week 2, where I will expand into **Python functions, classes, file I/O, and automated testing**.
 The upcoming project, a **Patient Intake CLI App** using synthetic patient data, will directly build on Week 1 by incorporating structured code design, persistent storage, and enhanced reliability through unit testing.